andrew/ultimate-awesome/README.md

 - [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
 - [awesome-ocaml](https://github.com/awesomelistsio/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-open-science](https://github.com/awesomelistsio/awesome-open-science) - A curated list of tools, platforms, resources, and communities that promote Open Science, emphasizing transparency, reproducibility, collaboration, and open access in research and scientific practices.
+- [awesome-smart-contracts](https://github.com/awesomelistsio/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
+This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-frontend-watch](https://github.com/Axolotat/awesome-frontend-watch) - In this list, we've curated an awesome collection of resources that can assist front-end developers in staying up-to-date with the latest trends and technologies.
 - [awesome-oauth-sec](https://github.com/b1narygl1tch/awesome-oauth-sec) - Awesome OAuth security: OAuth2.0 and OpenID from an information security perspective.
 - [Awesome-lists](https://github.com/bbcvc/Awesome-lists) - This is an awesome lists.